Compound taxes are "taxes on a tax" that are applied in a particular order that you specify on the Taxes page in the Back Office.

 - Scroll back up to the top and select Save.

-To add and configure compounding taxes, repeat the steps to configure a Base Tax, with the following exceptions:
+To add and configure compound taxes, repeat the steps to configure a standard tax, with the following exceptions:

-- Indicate Marijuana Only = Yes, unless your compounding taxes also apply to non-marijuana merchandise.
+- Indicate Marijuana Only = Yes, unless your compound taxes also apply to non-marijuana merchandise.

-- Indicate that this is a Compounding Tax, not a Base Tax.
+- Indicate that this is a Compound tax, not a Standard tax.

 - Select No (Exclusive Tax) and Undiscounted.

-- Important: Make sure your compounding taxes are listed in the order they should be applied on the Taxes page.
+- Important: Make sure your compound taxes are listed in the order they should be applied on the Taxes page.
 To change the order, select and drag the taxes to the correct order.